SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 Everyone should be able to:

 * Take over their colleague's work in the case of something like an absence or shift in priorities.
 We keep each other informed of progress.
+* Troubleshoot operational issues in the system (at least fundamentally)
 * Ask for help or say they're stuck.
 * Push a release confidently.
-* Suggest a better approach
+* Suggest a better approach.
 * Pair/mob as helpful to produce the results we need.
-* Call a meeting/conversation if one is needed
+* Call a meeting/conversation if one is needed.

+I want to work on a great team that levels each other up.
+I want to do great individual work, but also I want to produce the kind of impact that is only possible with the sum of our skillsets.

 ## Smaller Loops. ...No, Smaller Than That.